My never ending, lifelong quest to conquer modern day nutrition continues as I address the misunderstanding of key principles.

 This is how it works: you eat a meal (most likely chocked full of carbohydrates), insulin is released by the pancreas into the bloodstream to drive nutrients into your cells.
 Carbohydrates cause an excess release of insulin when compared to protein and fat.
 This is compounded even further with a meal that is just carbohydrates — rice, beans, bagel, muffin, donut, mocha-frappe, etc. Today’s modern diet can even include multiple snacks and “meals” spread throughout the day with plenty of carbohydrates, creating a consistent flow of insulin into the bloodstream.

-What happens next is holy grail of lifestyle related disease and a common killer in the U.S. today: insulin resistance.
-The downfall of the human animal.
+What happens next is the holy grail of lifestyle related disease and a common killer in the U.S. today: insulin resistance.
+In my opinion, it could easily be called the downfall of the human animal.

 Consider this simple explanation from WebMD: